-Drinking cranberry juice is just one of the myths that abound about preventing and treating urinary tract infections (UTIs).
-Here, we’ll separate UTI fact from fiction.
+Drinking cranberry juice is just one of the myths about preventing and treating urinary tract infections (UTIs).
+We’ll separate UTI fact from fiction.

 Discover the right way to swallow a pill and other facts that will keep you healthy and safe.

 Few breakthroughs have been as beneficial as vaccines.
 So why is there so much misinformation out there about them?
 Don’t believe the myths.

 Breast cancer is a common concern for women — but misconceptions are common, too.
 It’s important to know the facts about diagnosis, treatment and prevention.

 The average American adult will catch two to three colds this year, according to the Centers for Disease Control and Prevention.
 There’s a reason we call it the “common cold.”
 Aside from the need to wash your hands — which really is your No. 1 prevention tip — how much do you know about this sneeze- … Read More